cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 ---
 layout: tutorial
-title: What is TDS in water and how it affects your health
+title: What is TDS in water, its measurement, and health effects?
 categories: knowledge
 image: /imgs/tds-chart.jpg
 description: Never buy a water purifier without understanding what TDS (Total Dissolved Solids) in water is.
 Learn about TDS & its effect on your drinking water & health.